 240.00 Personally identifiable information

-Personally Identifiable Information (PII) is any name or number that may be used, alone or in conjunction with any other information, to identify a specific person, including but not limited to: name, address, telephone number, student identification number, NetID, social security number, date of birth, government issued driver’s license or identification number, alien registration number, government passport number, and employer or taxpayer identification number.
+Personally Identifiable Information (PII) is any name or number that may be used, alone or in conjunction with any other information, to identify a specific person, including but not limited to: name, address, telephone number, student/employee identification number, NetID, social security number, date of birth, government issued driver’s license or identification number, alien registration number, government passport number, and employer or taxpayer identification number.

 300.00 Policy

-310.00 Program Administrators Responsibilities

-The most senior financial administrator at each of the campuses shall be its respective identity theft prevention program administrator.
-Responsibilities of the program administrator follow:
+310.00 Responsible Parties

+The Vice President for Administration and Finance or the most senior financial administrator at each of the campuses will be the responsible officers.
+The Identity Theft Prevention Committee (ITPC), comprised of one representative from University Compliance, University Business Services, University Information Technology, and University Human Resources, shall be responsible for the administration and monitoring of the Identity Theft Prevention Program.
+When considering reports from affiliate campuses, the responsible officer from that campus will be present.

+Responsibilities of the responsible parties:

-Ensure that units containing covered accounts at their respective campuses have implemented identity theft prevention procedures.
+The administrator will ensure that units containing covered accounts at their respective campuses have implemented identity theft prevention procedures.

-Obtain, review and compile unit’s reports of the discovery of identity theft.
+The ITPC will obtain, review and compile unit’s reports of the discovery of identity theft.

-Ensure that training is available for their respective campuses’ units.
+The administrator will ensure that training is available for campuses units who manage covered accounts.

-Evaluate the program annually to determine whether all aspects of the Program are up to date and applicable in the current business environment.
+In consultation with the officer, the ITPC will evaluate the program annually to determine whether all aspects of the Program are up to date and applicable in the current business environment.
 Aspects to consider include assessment of accounts covered by the Program; revision, replacement or addition of Red Flags and other potential updates that may be deemed necessary based on additional experience with the Program.

-The campuses’ Program Administrators will collaboratively review and approve material changes to this written Program as necessary to address changing identity theft risks.
+In consultation with the officer andthe administrators, the ITPC will collaboratively review and approve material changes to this written Program as necessary to address changing identity theft risks.

 320.00 Requirements of the Identity Theft Prevention Program

-The dean, director, department head or other supervisor of a unit containing a covered account is responsible for implementing and documenting identity theft prevention procedures, including the following elements:
+The dean, director, department head or other supervisor of a unit containing a covered account is responsible for implementing and documenting the Identity Theft Prevention Program procedures including:

 410.00 Identifying Relevant Red Flags